501(c)(3) Revenue Bond Program

-Applications are accepted on a continuous basis and are available on the I-Bank website.
-The I-Bank Board of Directors normally meets each month to consider approval of applications received at least thirty days prior to the meeting date.
-Additional information is available by telephone at (916) 322-1399.
+Applications are accepted on a continuous basis and are available on the IBank website.
+The IBank Board of Directors normally meets each month to consider approval of applications received at least thirty days prior to the meeting date.

 Nothing contained herein should be construed or relied upon as legal advice.
 Instead, this information is intended to serve as an overview of the general subject of the use of tax-exempt bonds by nonprofit corporations, from which better-informed requests for advice, both legal and financial, can be formulated.

 Request For Post-Bond Issuance Actions - Complete this request form if you wish for the IBank to take post-bond issuance actions in connection with outstanding IBank bonds.
 Such actions include, but are not limited to, agreement modifications, Letter of Credit substitutions, mode conversions, redemptions, agent substitutions.